 Vocational Education and Training (VET) MBCC RTO 50561

 Mount Barker Community College was recognised as a finalist in the School Pathways to VET Award at the Australian Training Awards 2016.
-The award recognises the school as being a leader in the design and delivery of VET programs to high school students.
+The award recognises the school as a leader in the design and delivery of VET programs to high school students.
 This is a reflection of the programs and individual support provided to our students to ensure positive outcomes for future work and/or training.

 VET Student Satisfaction Survey